-Fight with me to the death, let blood flow in my nameBerserk: The Golden Age Arc (ベルセルク 黄金時代篇, Beruseruku Ōgon Jidai-hen) is a three film anime adaptation of the Golden Age Story Arc from Kentaro Miura's seminal Dark Fantasy manga Berserk.
+Fight with me to the death, let blood flow in my nameBerserk: The Golden Age Arc (ベルセルク 黄金時代篇, Beruseruku Ōgon Jidai-hen) is a trilogy of anime feature films adapting the Golden Age Story Arc from Kentaro Miura's classic Dark Fantasy manga Berserk.
 The Golden Age Arc had already been adapted once before as Berserk (1997).
-Written by Ichiro Okouchi, directed by Toshiyuki Kubooka, scored by Shiro Sagisu, and animated by Studio 4°C, the three movies were supposed to be the first installments of a Berserk Saga Project that would adapt the entire manga.
+Written by Ichiro Okouchi, directed by Toshiyuki Kubooka, and scored by Shiro Sagisu, with animation production by Studio 4°C, the three movies were supposed to be the first installments of a Berserk Saga Project that would adapt the entire manga.
 Berserk: The Golden Age Arc I - The Egg of the King, was released in theaters on February 4th, 2012, Berserk: The Golden Age Arc II - The Battle of Doldrey was released on June 23rd, 2012, and Berserk: The Golden Age Arc III - Advent, was released on February 1st, 2013.The story begins when a wild young warrior named Guts defeats the enemy champion Bazuso during the storming of a castle, catching the eye of the brilliant and charismatic mercenary captain Griffith.
 After defeating Guts in a duel, Griffith makes him part of his company, the Band of the Hawk, and shares with him his ambitious dream of obtaining his own kingdom.
 The normally distrustful Guts grows to deeply admire Griffith and makes True Companions in the Band of the Hawk, including the observant Judeau, stoic Pippin, and cheerful Rickert.
 At the same time, he is resented by the cynical Corkus, and by Griffith's tough Action Girl lieutenant Casca who considers him unworthy of Griffith's favor as well as a reckless loose cannon who could put all the Hawks in danger.
 Seeking glory and advancement, the Hawks enter the service of the kingdom of Midland in its war with Tudor which has dragged on for a hundred years.
 But there are envious enemies in Midland's court as well as foes on the battlefield, and the Hawks are shaken by a brush with the supernatural in the form of Nosferatu Zodd, an immortal monster who warns Guts that when Griffith's dream comes crashing down, he will be doomed to a death he cannot escape.
 As the war continues, Guts and Casca are forced to confront their differences, going from rivals to Fire-Forged Friends and engaging in romantic tension.
 But Guts is disillusioned by his inability to be recognized by Griffith as a friend and equal, and decides to step out of his shadow by leaving the Hawks, thus sending Griffith into a downward spiral that culminates in the Eclipse, where Griffith makes a fateful choice that has horrific consequences for everyone.The fandom was and continues to be divided about whether the movies were a proper adaptation.
-On the positive side, the higher production values allowed the huge battles, terrifying monsters, and rich setting the manga is known for to be animated with a much higher level of polish than the previous series, while certain characters and plot events which were necessary for properly resolving the ending and leading into a sequel were restored after having been cut from the 1997 anime.
+On the positive side, the higher production values allowed the huge battles, terrifying monsters, and rich costumes and environments the manga is known for to be animated with a much higher level of polish than the previous series, while certain characters and plot events which were necessary for properly resolving the ending and leading into a sequel were restored after having been cut from the 1997 anime.
 On the negative side, the films drew criticism for their heavy use of Conspicuous CG for character animation—more of a problem in the first installment compared to the second and third in which it looked considerably better—and especially for changing and cutting a large number of scenes relating to character development and motivation, leading to accusations of flattening the characters' personalities and thereby dulling the emotional impact of losing so many of them in the Eclipse.
 The relatively lackluster performance of the films at the box office, which saw the second and third gross less than the first, seemingly put an end to plans by Studio 4°C to adopt further story arcs, including the Chapter of Lost Children.
-Miura's publisher Hakusensha ultimately handed the story to a different director and studio to continue, resulting in Berserk (2016).This page is under construction.
+Ultimately the Golden Age trilogy paved the way for a new TV anime, Berserk (2016).This page is under construction.
 Please add tropes from the Berserk A-Z trope pages which touch upon this adaptation.

 until we reach the final kingdom